 We are a school whose board and staff are Christian and thus serve God and our families in an open and honest manner.
 It is our hope that all our students and families have or will have a personal relationship with Jesus Christ as Savior and Lord.
-Understanding the philosophy of GCA, we the undersigned agree and commit to the following items:
+Understanding the philosophy of GCA, I/we agree and commit to the following:

-- We will support the pursuit of academic excellence and the development of Christ-like character at Greenbrier Christian Academy, by being actively involved with our child's educational process. - We will adhere to the Academy's standard of conduct as described in the Parent and Student Handbook and Statement of Faith. - Attending Greenbrier Christian Academy is a privilege that may be withdrawn upon sufficient cause as determined by the administration. - We will faithfully support the Academy through prayers, finances, voluntary service, and positive attitude.
-Should concerns or problems arise, we agree to work them out with the teacher or administration. - We understand the importance of regular involvement in and support of the local church.
+- I/We will support the pursuit of academic excellence and the development of Christ-like character at Greenbrier Christian Academy, by being actively involved with our child's educational process. - I/We will adhere to the Academy's standard of conduct as described in the Parent and Student Handbook and Statement of Faith. - Attending Greenbrier Christian Academy is a privilege that may be withdrawn upon sufficient cause as determined by the administration. - I/We will faithfully support the Academy through prayers, finances, voluntary service, and positive attitude.
+Should concerns or problems arise, we agree to work them out with the teacher or administration. - I/We understand the importance of regular involvement in and support of the local church.
 Our family commits to making regular church attendance a priority. - If our child(ren) is/are participating in or in any way promoting the use of illegal drugs, alcohol, tobacco, tobacco substitutes, or other intoxicants, or participating in premarital sexual intimacy, or any form of homosexuality or transgender activity, he or she will be subject to the consequences set forth by the school board of directors.
-As a family, we will seek ways for the Academy to help us in working through such difficulties with our child through appropriate counseling both biblical and professional in nature. - We understand that students may be subject to random drug testing as conducted by appropriate medical personnel (school nurse) in accordance with established policy. - We will be proactive when dealing with issues of academic, moral, spiritual and social growth of our child(ren) at school and off campus.
+As a family, we will seek ways for the Academy to help us in working through such difficulties with our child through appropriate counseling both biblical and professional in nature. - I/We understand that students may be subject to random drug testing as conducted by appropriate medical personnel (school nurse) in accordance with established policy. - I/We will be proactive when dealing with issues of academic, moral, spiritual and social growth of our child(ren) at school and off campus.
 If a problem or concern should arise, we will take our concern directly to the person involved, in keeping with the Matthew 18 principle.
-We understand that in all areas of conflict the Academy invites and welcomes the involvement of each family's pastor or appropriate church staff member. - When a disagreement between the school and the family cannot be solved through the Academy's normal disciplinary process, we will agree to use the following procedure:
+We understand that in all areas of conflict the Academy invites and welcomes the involvement of each family's pastor or appropriate church staff member. - I/we understand and commit to the biblical mandate of marriage and living in the same household as set forth in scripture. - When a disagreement between the school and the family cannot be solved through the Academy's normal disciplinary process, the Academy may suggest an alternative placement for students.